laurencedawson/sync-for-reddit/changelog/development.md

 ## New
 - Added a top secret new hidden panel...
+- Website previews, expanded links and image links have been added to selftext ([#1292](https://github.com/laurencedawson/sync-for-reddit/issues/1292))

 ## Changes
 - Added additional text when sharing images with titles directly